 Financial assistance can include standard federal and state financial aid.
-There will be a limited number of assistantships awarded each year.
+A limited number of assistantships are awarded each year.

-Renewals of tuition assistance awards are not automatic, and are subject to annual review and available funding.
-Normally the length of support is no longer than two academic years.
+Tuition assistance awards do not renew automatically and are subject to annual review and available funding.
+Normally the length of support does not exceed two academic years.